 For a selection of jobs, their education requirements, and avg. salaries, visit this resource with NC Careers.org.

 The following NC 4-year universities, community colleges, and private culinary schools are great examples of secondary education available for students:

 - ECU – Hospitality Management*

 - NC Central University – BS in Hospitality & Tourism

 - NC State University – Department of Parks, Recreation & Tourism*

 - UNC Wilmington – Recreation, Sport Leadership & Tourism Management*

 - UNC Greensboro – Marketing, Entrepreneurship, Hospitality, and Tourism

 - Western Carolina University – Hospitality and Tourism

-Dual admission is an excellent approach to an affordable education, and offers a strategic option to secure admissions in a highly competitive college market.
-JCC has been selected by NC State, ECU and UNCW to provide the foundational courses and initial collegiate experience to dual admission participants!
+*Dual admission is an excellent approach to affordable education and offers a strategic option to secure admissions in a highly competitive college market.
+Johnston Community College has been selected by NC State, ECU, and UNCW to provide the foundational courses and initial collegiate experience to dual admission participants!